sunnydigital/chess-minigame/README.md

 The problem was generalized to:
 - Accept starting positions of both white and black
 - A random seed to ensure reproductibility
-- Selection of starting chess pieces (King, Queen, Knight, Pawn)
+- Selection of starting chess pieces (Rook, Bishop, King, Queen, Knight, Pawn)

 ### Game Rules